SEO Trends: 45 Experts On The Future Of Search

 Purna Virji, Director of Communications at Petplan

-A very positive trend I see for SEO in 2015 is the focus shifting back squarely on the user.
+A very positive trend I see for SEO is the focus shifting back squarely on the user.
 This means:

 - Websites will be forced to be faster and more user-friendly, with a focus on mobile design first in order to compete.